Post Graduate Fellowship in Oncology Nursing

 I am currently enrolled in a Graduate Nursing Program.
 When am I eligible to apply for the Fellowship program?

 What should I expect if I am selected for the final virtual interview?

-The interview process will encompass one full day.
+The interview process will encompass half of a day.
 The applicant will meet with MD Anderson nursing directors, advanced practice registered nurses, and administrative staff.
-A tour of the campus will be provided.
 The candidates will not be required to give a presentation.
 Business attire is highly recommended.

 What stipend and benefits are offered?